Choosing the best gourmet specialty coffee...here’s what you need to know.

-But if you like the flavor of the coffees you buy in your local coffee shops, and want the same quality in the coffee you brew at home, follow these guidelines.
+If you like the flavor of the coffees you buy in your local coffee shops, and want the same quality in the coffee you brew at home, follow these guidelines.

-When you buy coffee at a coffee shop like Starbucks, or buy online from a reputable store like Green Mountain Coffee, you can be pretty sure you’re buying Arabica coffee beans.
+When you buy coffee at a coffee shop like Starbucks, from any other coffee shop or supermarket - or buy online - read the label and make sure you’re buying Arabica coffee beans.

 That’s what went into the coffee your grandfather used to brew on the stove, and it has a slightly bitter taste that most gourmet specialty coffee drinkers try to avoid.
-(But of you’re a real caffeine freak, you’ll be interested to know that Robusta beans have about twice the amount of caffeine as Arabica.)
+(But if you’re a real caffeine freak, you’ll be interested to know that Robusta beans have about twice the amount of caffeine as Arabica.)

 Why?
 Because a lot of the flavor of a great cup of coffee comes from the oils in the bean.
 You may have noticed how dark roasted coffee beans can have an oily surface.
 This oil is volatile, and the moment it is exposed to oxygen, it starts to degrade.